-Taxis have been a regular transportation choice for people to get from point A to point B. And now that smartphones are owned by the majority of people around the world, there is now a whole new bunch of ridesharing and car pooling apps launched – changing the way people hail and share taxi rides.
+Taxis have been a regular transportation choice for people to get from point A to point B. And now that smartphones are owned by the majority of people around the world, there is now a whole new bunch of ridesharing and best carpool apps launched – changing the way people hail and share taxi rides.

-Juno is a ridesharing app based company which is currently at start-up level, but even though the company is small, it still manages to facilitate a number of offers to its users.
+Based in the United States, Juno is a ridesharing app-based company which is currently at the startup level, but even though the company is small, it still manages to facilitate a number of offers to its users.
 In fact, Juno has planning to facilitate much more advanced features in the forthcoming generation for users according to their demand.

-However, In April 2017, the On demand ride service ‘Gett’ acquired Juno for $200 Million.
-This clearly indicates that despite the fact that Uber & Lyft have larger user base, there is still room left for others to establish a new ride sharing startup.
+However, In April 2017, the on-demand ride service ‘Gett’ acquired Juno for $200 Million.
+This clearly indicates that despite the fact that Uber & Lyft have the larger user base, there is still room left for others to establish a new ride-sharing startup.

-Gett, another ride sharing app based in London, was used to call as GetTaxi in its early days, and the company also allowed commuters to carry goods and services with them.
+Gett, one of the top Israeli on-demand mobility company, was used to call as GetTaxi in its early days, and the company also allowed commuters to carry goods and services with them.
 However, today the Gett is available in more than 100 countries around the world.
 And the recent acquisition of Juno clearly shows that Gett is ready to take on to the industry’s both giants.

-In fact, Volkswagen, Europe’s largest car maker, invested $300 Million in Gett last year.
-This helped Gett to expand their services to more countries to compete with their competitor Uber in international market.
+In fact, Volkswagen, Europe’s largest carmaker, invested $300 Million in Gett last year.
+This helped Gett to expand its services to more countries to compete with their competitor Uber in the international market.
 And unlike Uber, Gett is surge-free, which gave them a huge advantage over Uber and it’s one of the reasons why Gett was able to stand in the competition.

-Ola is also one of the giant ride hailing and sharing service which is currently competing with Uber in India.
-The riders, while travelling in this transportation service, also have access to use free Wi-Fi to their riders.
+Ola, Indian origin online transportation network company, is also one of the giant ride-hailing and sharing service which is currently competing with Uber in India.
+The riders, while traveling in this transportation service, also have access to use free Wi-Fi to their riders.

 Launched in 2011, Ola currently providing services in 110 cities across India, with around 125M registered users.
 Now this India based taxi service provider is all set to expand its business in Australia, as recently, Ola declared that it has started providing services in Australian cities Sydney, Melbourne, and Perth with recruiting its drivers.

-BlaBlaCar is yet another transportation service that follows the carpooling technique to reduce traffic issues in the cities.
-In simple words, the world’s leading carpooling startup pairs people travelling between cities and drivers with empty seats in their cars.
+Based in Paris, France, BlaBlaCar is yet another transportation service that follows the carpooling technique to reduce traffic issues in the cities.
+In simple words, the world’s leading carpooling startup pairs people traveling between cities and drivers with empty seats in their cars.

 This French startup is a global leader for long-distance carpooling and is worth around $1.5 Billion.
 Furthermore, this service is currently accessed by people from 22 countries.
-Now, if you’d like to know how BlaBlaCar survived for 10+ years and became one of the leading carpooling service, you can read our blog – Lesson From BlaBlaCar’s Success Story to Build a Million Dollar Ride Sharing App Startup.
+Now, if you’d like to know how BlaBlaCar survived for 10+ years and became one of the leading carpooling services, you can read our blog – Lesson From BlaBlaCar’s Success Story to Build a Million Dollar Ride-Sharing App Startup.

-Most ridesharing app startups put their own cars in different areas of a city so that the riders who needs to hail a cab can just book on mobile app and go.
-But GetAround choose to operate differently.
+Most ridesharing app startups put their own cars in different areas of a city so that the riders who need to hail a cab can just book on the mobile app and go.
+But GetAround, based in San Francisco, CA, chooses to operate differently.
 It is based on the idea of people sharing their own cars with strangers (riders).

-The Car owners can rent out their cars for hourly rate which starts at $5 and can be higher depending upon the GetAround’s recommendation.
+Car owners can rent out their cars for an hourly rate which starts at $5 and can be higher depending upon the GetAround’s recommendation.